Nature

 Unsplash | Roya Ann Miller

-Deforestation refers to the large scale clearing of forested areas either by the logging industry who make gigantic profits from selling the timber, or by the agricultural industry who wish to use the land for cattle grazing, soy beans, or palm oil plantations.
+Deforestation refers to the large-scale clearing of forested areas by the logging industry, who make gigantic profits selling the timber, or by the agricultural sector who use the land for cattle grazing, soybeans, or palm oil plantations.

-Since 1990, 20 million acres of forested land have been lost.
-This equates to 2,400 trees lost every minute.
+Since 1990, 20 million acres of forested land have been lost, equating to 2,400 trees lost every minute.
 This unprecedented rapid loss of nature has created a biodiversity crisis, the consequences of which are only just being fully understood.

 Deforestation is a serious contributor to the effects of the global climate crisis.
-The clearing of tropical forested areas is responsible for 20% of greenhouse gas emissions into our atmosphere.
+Clearing tropical forested areas is responsible for 20% of greenhouse gas emissions into our atmosphere.

 Better World Info is an excellent source of information on reforestation projects, food and agriculture, Big Meat, and sustainable agriculture.

-Dive into our top picks of the most important people who have dedicated their lives to protecting our precious planet, natural resources, and all living things.
+Dive into our top picks of the most important people who have dedicated their lives to protecting our precious planet, natural resources, all living things, and our right to a healthy environment.
+Often at risk to their own lives, these people are fighting for the very existence of nature, land rights, species protection, and against the contamination of water and food sources, ecocide, high-level corruption, gangs, crime, and violence.

-For animal lovers, discover more about David Attenbough and how he has warmed our hearts for generations with his inspiring documentaries on the wonders of the natural world.
-Find extensive information on the incredible Jane Goodall, and how she brought the world of primates alive, ensured the protection of chimpanzees and their habitats, and continues after decades of hard work to fight for the environment.
+For animal lovers, discover more about David Attenborough's inspiring documentaries on the wonders of the natural world.
+Find extensive information on the incredible Jane Goodall and how she brought the world of primates alive, ensured the protection of chimpanzees and their habitats, and continues after decades of hard work to fight for the environment.

-At current rates, estimates state that all rainforests will be completely gone in 77 years.
+At current rates, all rainforests will be gone entirely in 77 years.
 The Amazon Rainforest is now actually emitting more carbon dioxide than it absorbs!

-Nature provides a quarter of all modern medicine ingredients, and 86 million jobs often to the poorest sectors of society.
+Nature provides a quarter of all modern medicine ingredients and 86 million jobs.
 Trees absorb and lock away dangerous greenhouse gases.
 Forest ecosystems are home to endless species of animals and plants.
 We quite literally depend on nature for our survival.

-As David Attenborough wisely said, ‘We need to work with nature, not against it.’
+‘We need to work with nature, not against it.’ - David Attenborough.

 Hot Topics